 Cloud Service Types

-SaaS offerings, cloud storage, and various platform and infrastructure services are available from public cloud service providers such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.
+SaaS offerings, storage, and various platform and infrastructure services are available from public cloud service providers such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.

 • Software as a service (SaaS): Complete software solutions delivered from the cloud, which can be free or paid (e.g., Google Docs)